Skip to Content

 August 28th, 2025

-Adams County Colorado Sheriff Gene Claps talking to driver in white vehicle.
+Adams County Sheriff interacting with a driver in a white vehicle

 The saturation totaled 389 Stops, 295 Citations, 16 Vehicles Impounded, and 13 Arrests